wulfy/alexa-homekit/readme.md

 (very usefull to undestand formats)

 ## Code architecture
-- *Index.js* main file used by Alexa to find commands handlers.
+- **Index.js** main file used by Alexa to find commands handlers.
 Handlers are Alexa specific, they get usefull data from Alexa inputs and call the commands by filling needed inputs.
-- *domoticzApiHelper*  used to implement commands.
+- **domoticzApiHelper**  used to implement commands.
 This helper is (and should be) Alexa "agnostic".
 It does not know how Alexa is sending data to it, commands are just getting data needed to do the job.
-- *domoticz.js*  Object managing domoticz command and credentials access.
+- **domoticz.js**  Object managing domoticz command and credentials access.
 It only need a token to retrieve data
-- *alexaMapper.js* Object used to map domoticzDevice to corresponding Alexa format.
+- **alexaMapper.js** Object used to map domoticzDevice to corresponding Alexa format.
 This object is almost the only one to know the alexa format.
-- */config* contains "common" tools like http connexion, metrics access, security tools, database access/requests, and domoticzCommands (should probably moved in domoticz object).
+- **/config** contains "common" tools like http connexion, metrics access, security tools, database access/requests, and domoticzCommands (should probably moved in domoticz object).
-*mapping.js* is the most important file: It define the way domoticzDevice should be mapped to Alexa devices.
+**mapping.js** is the most important file: It define the way domoticzDevice should be mapped to Alexa devices.
 It use '@' char to define variables (ex: @var@) that will be replaced by domoticz device value.
 It also define functions when the device status/value should be compute before beeing sent to Alexa (example: depending on device type/subtype the status answer could be different)
-- */test* Contains tests, tools for testing, mocked requests/results and snapshots
+- **/test** Contains tests, tools for testing, mocked requests/results and snapshots
-- *package.json* libraries used to develop/deploy the skill
+- **package.json** libraries used to develop/deploy the skill
-- *serverless.yml* Serverless configuration which define files that should be deploy (tests and dev files should not be deployed on production lambda)
+- **serverless.yml** Serverless configuration which define files that should be deploy (tests and dev files should not be deployed on production lambda)

 ## Tests

 ### How data are mocked ?
 All tests are using "base_config".
-This file include the index.js file which export Alexa handlers (to test all the process), domoticzApiHelper to access commands implementation and all tools used to test the skill.
+This file include the `index.js` file which export Alexa handlers (to test all the process), `domoticzApiHelper` to access commands implementation and all tools used to test the skill.
-To override function which need to send http commands or use credentials (oauth/domoticz access), we use "globals" functions and PROD_MODE (which could be defined in env vars or forced in tests).
+To override function which need to send http commands or use credentials (oauth/domoticz access), we use `globals` functions and `PROD_MODE` (which could be defined in env vars or forced in tests).
-- to override domoticz connexion, base_config.js define a "mockedDomoticz" class which extends the domoticz one and override getDevice/getDevices function to return mocked data (setted when creating a new instance of the class)
+- to override domoticz connexion, `base_config.js` define a `mockedDomoticz` class which extends the domoticz one and override getDevice/getDevices function to return mocked data (setted when creating a new instance of the class)
-- to use mockedDomoticz object in the code instead of domoticz, we use a global function called *getDomoticzFromToken*.
-This function return a domoticz object from a token.
+- to use **mockedDomoticz** object in the code instead of `domoticz`, we use a global function called **getDomoticzFromToken**.
+This function return a `domoticz` object from a token.
 It is defined as globals in index.js AND in base_config.js.
-Because base_config.js declaration is done after including all files declaration, the base_config one override any other.
+Because `base_config.js` declaration is done after including all files declaration, the `base_config` one override any other.

 ### Automated tests
-Can be run with yarn test (for automated tests)
+Can be run with `yarn test` (for automated tests)
-Each test based on real life data (client examples) should override getDomoticzFromToken global function to define mocked data corresponding to the tested client.
+Each test based on real life data (client examples) should override `getDomoticzFromToken` global function to define mocked data corresponding to the tested client.
-All functions and mocked data should be accessed using base_config (to be sure using tools configured by this file and have the same test context).
+All functions and mocked data should be accessed using `base_config` (to be sure using tools configured by this file and have the same test context).

 #### Tests
-- Discovery (snapshot comparaison from real life examples)
+- **Discovery** (snapshot comparaison from real life examples)
-- SendCommand (domoticz request comparaison)
+- **SendCommand** (domoticz request comparaison)
-- GetDeviceState (device context comparaison)
+- **GetDeviceState** (device context comparaison)

 ### Manual tests
 You can run manual tests by using this command :